Simon Groot: Career

-By 1981, Groot's family business had to be sold, prompting him to develop his own company named East West Seed with the money made from the family sale.
+By 1981, Groot's family business was sold, prompting him to develop his own company named East-West Seed with the money made from the family sale.
 He officially launched the company in 1982 with Benito Domingo, a fellow seed seller located in the Philippines.
 The focus of the company was to develop and sell improved seed cultivars with an aim toward impoverished regions of the world that could most benefit from more disease-resistant and hardier crops.
 The company began selling in the Philippines first and Thailand by the late 1980s before expanding into Indonesia in the 1990s and the rest of Southeast Asia.
 The sale of seeds to countries in Africa began in the late 2000s, focusing on East Africa.
-The F1 hybrids developed by Groot were made using local cultivars, including the creation of a popular variety of Thai pepper.
+East-West's F1 hybrids were made using local cultivars, including the creation of a popular variety of Thai pepper.

 Groot noted that it was initially difficult to get farmers in the Philippines to commit to using hybrid seeds, with only 20 percent of the farming population in the country committing to the idea by 1992.
-The Access to Seeds Index published in 2016 rated companies which provided seed cultivars to developing countries: East West Seed came top for East Africa and for vegetable seeds globally.
-The company said that Groot's bitter gourd hybrid was one of the most popular seeds sold.
-By 2019, Groot's hybrid cultivars were being sold in over 60 countries throughout the developing world.
+The Access to Seeds Index published in 2016 rated companies which provided seed cultivars to developing countries: East-West Seed came in top for East Africa and for vegetable seeds globally.
+The company said that their bitter gourd hybrid was one of the most popular seeds sold.
+By 2019, East-West's hybrid cultivars were being sold in over 60 countries throughout the developing world.